Implement practices to mitigate light pollution

 -

-Share educational materials about the benefits of reduced light pollution with all building(s) occupants through one of the following methods:
+Share educational materials, upon request, with all building(s) occupants explaining the benefits of reduced light pollution through one of the following methods:

 - digital communication, such as a website, digital application, or email notifications